 - Operations is the stage at which the raw materials are turned into the final product.

-- Outbound logistics is the distribution of the final product to consumers.
+- Outbound logistics are the distribution of the final product to consumers.

-- Marketing and sales involves advertising, promotions, sales-force organization, distribution channels, pricing and managing the final product to ensure it is targeted to the appropriate consumer groups.
+- Marketing and sales involve advertising, promotions, sales-force organization, distribution channels, pricing and managing the final product to ensure it is targeted to the appropriate consumer groups.

-- Service refers to the activities needed to maintain the product's performance after it has been produced, and includes things like installation, training, maintenance, repair, warranty and after-sale services.
+- Service refers to the activities needed to maintain the product's performance after it has been produced, including installation, training, maintenance, repair, warranty and after-sale services.